MarvNC/cs523/s25_final_pipeline_documentation.md

 ## Pipeline Overview

 This pipeline preprocesses the Credit Card Approvals dataset, focusing on numerical features to prepare them for machine learning modeling.
 It applies outlier detection and treatment, followed by feature scaling.
 Categorical features like 'Gender', 'PriorDefault', 'Employed', and 'DriversLicense' are assumed to be already in a suitable binary (0/1) format and are not processed by this specific pipeline.
-Similarly, this pipeline does not perform missing value imputation, as indicated by the dataset's state at this stage.

 ![pipeline_image](https://raw.githubusercontent.com/MarvNC/cs523/refs/heads/main/s25_final_pipeline_image.png)